acTechWorld/vue-onboarding-tour/README.md

 ---

-# vue-product-tour
+# VueProductTour

-**vue-product-tour** is a lightweight and customizable product tour library for Vue.js applications.
-Quickly guide your users through key features and steps in your app with this easy-to-use tool.
+**VueProductTour** is a Vue.js component that creates guided, step-by-step product tours to help users navigate your app intuitively.

 ## Table of Contents